influxdata/docs-v2/content/influxdb/cloud-dedicated/api-compatibility/v2/_index.md

 InfluxDB [v3 client libraries](/influxdb/cloud-dedicated/reference/client-libraries/v3/) and [v2 client libraries](/influxdb/cloud-dedicated/reference/client-libraries/v2/)
 can write data to the InfluxDB v2 API `/api/v2/write` endpoint.
 Client libraries are language-specific packages that integrate InfluxDB APIs with your application.

 To setup and start using client libraries, see the [Get started](/influxdb/cloud-dedicated/get-started/) tutorial.

 ## Query data

 {{% cloud-name %}} provides the following protocols for executing a query:

-- Flight+gRPC request that contains an SQL or InfluxQL query
+- [Flight+gRPC](https://arrow.apache.org/docs/format/Flight.html) request that contains an SQL or InfluxQL query.
-- InfluxDB v1 API `/query` request that contains an InfluxQL query
+- InfluxDB v1 API `/query` request that contains an InfluxQL query.

-### /api/v2/query not supported

-The `/api/v2/query` API endpoint and associated tooling aren't supported in {{% cloud-name %}}.

 {{% note %}}